[Fixed!] Excel Application-Defined or Object-Defined Error in VBA

 Solution: Use Correct Referencing

-So, we will keep the reference correct to avoid this error.
+Correct the reference to avoid this error.

 Using correct Referencing to avoid application-defined or object-defined error in vba